Plagued with the thought of giving up has been commonplace for Iwan Sunito on the journey to becoming an Australian property tycoon.

 Looking ahead, Sunito has expansion plans for a 500 apartment project in downtown Los Angeles in the US, along with a colossal 3000-5000 apartment waterfront development in Jakarta.

 And while the Australian market is well into its current trough, Sunito says he’s been around long enough to know the market is a cyclical one.
-And like a career, or a life well lived, it’s filled with highs and lows.

 “I really like that quote by Bill Gates” he adds, “success is a lousy teacher.
 It seduces smart people into thinking they can't lose.